 As a Medicare beneficiary, you have the option to enroll in Medicare Advantage Plans.
 These plans offer medical benefits covered under both Parts A and B. Most Medicare Advantage Plans cover prescription drug coverage (Part D).
-Some Medicare Advantage Plans may include extra benefits for an additional cost.
+Every year, millions are choosing Medicare Advantage plans over Original Medicare.
 You may be eligible for these plans if you are entitled to Medicare Part A and/or enrolled in Medicare Part B.

 - Who can join a Medicare Advantage Plan?